 How do I know if I’m eligible for the ERC?

+ERC eligibility criteria are strict.
 First, you must be an employer of fewer than 500 W2 employees (other than yourself and members of your family).
+Self-employed people with no employees aren’t eligible for the ERC, but small businesses (under 50 people) are as long as they meet the criteria.

 Then, you must have experienced a loss in gross receipts or have been subject to a government shutdown.
 See these flowcharts to understand how eligibility works for tax year 2020, tax year 2021 (Q1 and Q2), and tax year 2021 (Q3 and Q4).

-What time frames can be compared to determine a loss in gross receipts?
+What time frames can be compared to determine a loss in gross income?

-All timeframes must compare with the corresponding quarter in 2019.
-So, if you are looking at Q2 in 2020, you must compare that with Q2 in 2019.
+All time frames must compare with the corresponding quarter in 2019.
+So, if you are looking at Q2 in 2020, you must compare that with Q2 in calendar year 2019.
 If you are looking at Q2 in 2021, you still should compare it with Q2 in 2019.
 However, if your business did not exist at the beginning of the same quarter of 2019, you can substitute the same quarter in 2020 instead.

 My business didn’t exist in 2019; how do I determine eligibility?